Food Vendor Cries Out After Drinks Spoil During Dumsor, Video Evokes Sympathy

 Source: Getty Images

-The video ended with her emptying the spoiled drinks.
+The video ended with the young vendor discarding the spoiled drinks.

-The sad video, which highlights the toll power cuts are having on traders, had gathered over 3,000 likes and 70 comments at the time of reporting.
+At the time of writing the report, the video, which highlights the toll power cuts are having on traders, had gathered over 3,000 likes and 70 comments.

 Watch the TikTok video below: